-January to June fashions
+Casual dresses of the ’50s: January to June fashions from 1956

 by Katherine Day

 The photographs on these two pages were taken in Victoria, British Columbia, the Canadian city of luxuriant gardens and Old World charm.

 There’s newness in the fitted and flared lines of this button-front dress; practicality, too, in the no-iron crepe fabric of dacron and nylon.
 Colors are blue, periwinkle, oyster, tan, coral.
 In sizes 1018, 9-17.
 Priced under $23.
 By Lucinda of California.

 These separates have decided fashion appeal because of the scarf neckline, long cuffed sleeves, panel-pleated skirt.
 Made of Soap ‘n’ Water Everglaze fabric in a smart polka-dot design.
 Shirt, under $8; skirt, under $14.
 Colors are cherry, gold, green.
 Both in sizes 10-18.

 This sheath dress of linen-like rayon has standing pocket flaps.
-Sizes 10.18.
+Sizes 10-18.
 Orange, blue, lilac fuchsia.
 About $18.
-Matching orlon cardigan i! sequin-trimmed.
+Matching orlon cardigan is sequin-trimmed.
 Sizes 10-18.
 About $15.

 This sleeveless cotton dress is one to live in — day in, day out.
 Of baby-check cotton with contrasting woven stripes, it has a tucked shirt front and moderately full skirt.
 In pastel pink, blue, or gray.
 Sizes 10-18.
 Under $9.
 By Barbette.
 The beret is by Nell.

 The wide boat neckline tapers to a V in back.
 Sleeves are brief, and the bodice is molded to a princess silhouette.
 Comes in a choice of dot colors.
 The sizes are 5-15.
 Dress is priced at about $23.
 By Craig Casuals.

 What could be prettier for a date dress than this rose-print Everglaze cotton?
 Ties at the shoulder soften the sleeveless line.
-Unprossed pleats give fullness to the skirt.
+Unprocessed pleats give fullness to the skirt.
 Rose-printed on blue, beige, or gray ground.
 Sizes 10-18.
 Under $11.
 By Kay Windsor.
 The view is of one of the many beautiful rock gardens seen in Montreal.

 This excellent coat dress by Alice of California is in a nubby-textured fabric by Folker.
 The wide rolled color and the sleeves pointing up shoulder width have a new look.
 In olive, beige, aqua, pink.
 Sizes 10-18.

 The gardens at the Empress Hotel form a colorful background for these border-print separates.
 The gay motif is used to good effect in the tailored shirt pleats, guaranteed to last through machine-laundering, contribute fullness to the skirt.
-In bke cotton only.
+In blue cotton only.
 Shirt, under $5; skirt, under $11.
 Sizes are 8-18.
 By Koret.